• Menu

 What to ask your barber

-Ask for a fade that should give you clear, straight angles at temples and at the arches lines.
+Ask for a fade that should give you clear, straight angles at the temples and at the arches lines.
 Keep the top at least 2 inches long.

-36. Juice Box Haircut
+36. Juice Box Men Haircut

 Source